yanovera/dronePathPlanningProject/readme.md

 - `TIME_PERIOD`: The time period between path updates

 ## 3D Visualization
 The script uses the `vispy` package to create a 3D visualization of the drone's flight path, the terrain, and the obstacles.
 The visualization shows the drone's current position, the target position, and the optimal path as determined by the RRT* algorithm.
-The terrain is rendered based on the height map, and the obstacles are shown as spheres with radii equal to their safety radii.
+The terrain is rendered based on the height map, and the obstacles are shown as spheres with radii equal to their visual radii.

 ## Algorithmic Background